Are MTEC members permitted to collaborate (subcontract) with non-US companies?

 Will there be solicitations that enable fundamental research institutions the ability to publish MTEC sponsored research results?

 The following is excerpted from Article 12.3, Publication and Academic Rights of the MTEC Base Agreement, which incorporates the government OTA terms and conditions:

 Approval of the Agreements Officer is not required prior to the release of information received in the performance of a Research Project Award or developed pursuant to a Subaward if the a Research Project Award or Subaward is awarded to a college, university or laboratory and the research work is performed on campus, except that such approval shall be obtained prior to the release of information where there is a high likelihood of disclosing performance characteristics of military systems or information concerning manufacturing technologies unique and critical to defense.

 At this point, we do not foresee research efforts containing characteristics of military systems, or other critical to defense information.
 Therefore, MTEC has no concerns regarding publications.

 Will the Board have access to my organization’s IP?

 The Board of Directors will not have access to an organization’s Intellectual Property.
 IP assertions should be submitted during the proposal stage, and IP rights will be negotiated by the Member Company, its partners in the project (if any), and later by the Government upon selection and award of a project.
-The MTEC staff will provide access to IP attorneys to assist member companies in this process.
+The MTEC staff can provide access to IP attorneys to assist member companies in this process.

-Will the Board of Directors have access to my company’s Proposals?
+Will the Board of Directors have access to my company’s proposals?